 Peer-to-peer work via the breakout rooms is also motivating as students tend to want to interact with each other, which is understandable.
 So I use this to my advantage – only allowing them into breakout rooms when I’m happy that they understand the concept and instructions they need to carry out the roleplay or language game.

 Generally this method is proving successful and I’m finding that as the teacher-student relationship grows, that online teaching is more rewarding in some ways than classroom teaching.
 I can deal with disruptions quickly, while support from the management team is swift and friendly.
-I feel supported and trusted to manage students learning in this new way and I’m enjoying seeing my students grow in confidence and ability.
+I feel supported and trusted to manage students learning in this new way and I’m enjoying seeing my pupils grow in confidence and ability.

 Like many of the pupils I teach, my own personal issues made working in a normal school environment too difficult.
 I joined My Online Schooling because it meant I could carry on doing the job I love without having to face the many challenges that prevented me from doing so previously.